The resources on this page are designed for online research reference and use.

 Information about the remains known as Kennewick Man/The Ancient One, one of the oldest and most complete skeletons found in North America.

-The Ethnological Collection at the Burke Museum includes objects dating from the late 1700s to the present.
+The Contemporary Cultural Collection at the Burke Museum includes objects dating from the late 1700s to the present.

 The Burke is dedicated to collaborating with diverse Native populations, sharing collections and learning together.

 An introduction to the art of the First Peoples of western Washington and southwestern British Columbia who speak the Coast Salish languages.